gsoules/MkDocs/digital-archive/docs/release/new-features.md

 ### Audio player

 Items that have MP3 files attached to them now display an audio player that allows you to start, stop, scrub, and mute the sound.
-A screenshot appears below.
+A screenshot taken from an [item that uses the new feature](https://swhplibrary.net/digitalarchive/items/show/12751) appears below.

 ![audio player](audio-player-1.jpg)